goatcorp/faq/development.md

 <hr>

 ### Q: What is the .NET5 upgrade?
-Currently, Dalamud is based on .NET Framework 4.7.2. .NET Framework is no longer seeing active development, with development efforts transitioning to .NET 5.
-Dalamud is adopting this new version of .NET which offers several benefits including, but not limited to, language and ecosystem improvements, simpler integrations, reduced friction with alternative execution environments (such as Linux), and more.

-This is also being used as an opportunity to iron out longstanding issues in the Dalamud API, so there may be additional changes to your plugin other than switching which version of .NET you're targeting.

-You can find more information about what to expect at the following links:
+Dalamud 6.0 is adopting .NET 5, the latest version of .NET, and using this opportunity to improve the Dalamud API with version 4 of the API.
+All new plugins are on API 4 or above.
+If you are creating a new plugin, or have already updated your plugin, you can stop reading now.

+If you are porting an existing plugin, please consult the following links:
 - _Roadmap_: <https://github.com/goatcorp/Dalamud/discussions/479>
 - _General Breaking Changes_: <https://github.com/goatcorp/Dalamud/discussions/458>
 - _Plugin API Redesign_: <https://github.com/goatcorp/Dalamud/discussions/474>
 - _New Features_: <https://github.com/goatcorp/Dalamud/discussions/471>
 - _Plugin Manifest Changes_: <https://github.com/goatcorp/Dalamud/discussions/457>

-Additionally, the live-reloading functionaliy provided by LivePluginLoad has been integrated directly into Dalamud.
-More information on this can be found in the General Breaking Changes link above.

 <hr>